Applicants are strongly encouraged to review the Admissions Procedures and Frequently Asked Questions before applying.

 Step Two: Apply online to the Pharmacy College Application Service

-Applicants to the professional program must submit an application with the Pharmacy College Application Service (PharmCAS) prior to completing the College of Pharmacy supplemental application.
-All transcripts, optional PCAT scores, and letters of recommendation must be sent directly to PharmCAS; such materials will not be accepted if sent to the UGA College of Pharmacy.
-Once applicants have submitted a PharmCAS application, they will receive a PharmCAS identification number that will be needed when completing the UGA College of Pharmacy supplemental application.
+Applicants to the professional program must submit an application with the Pharmacy College Application Service (PharmCAS) prior to completing the University of Georgia College of Pharmacy Supplemental Application.
+All transcripts and letters of recommendation must be sent directly to PharmCAS; such materials will not be accepted if sent to the UGA College of Pharmacy.
+Once applicants have submitted a PharmCAS application, they will receive a PharmCAS identification number that will be needed when completing the University of Georgia College of Pharmacy Supplemental Application.

-Note: Applicants should have optional PCAT scores sent directly to PharmCAS (Code 0104).
-Each course for which students have earned AP or IB credit must be listed individually in the PharmCAS application as courses completed during their first semester in college.
-During the PharmCAS Academic Update period, applicants must submit grades for courses taken during the fall and spring semesters.
+Note: Each course for which students have earned AP or IB credit must be listed individually in the PharmCAS application as courses completed during their first semester in college.
+During the PharmCAS Academic Update periods, applicants must submit grades for courses taken during the fall and spring semesters.

-The PharmCAS and University of Georgia College of Pharmacy applications open on July 14, 2023.
+The PharmCAS and University of Georgia College of Pharmacy applications open on July 10, 2025.
 Individuals may submit applications anytime thereafter.
-This year, the University of Georgia College of Pharmacy will employ a rolling admissions process.
-With rolling admissions, we will review applications, invite candidates to campus to interview, and offer acceptances on a continuous basis throughout our admissions process.
+The University of Georgia College of Pharmacy employs a rolling admissions process.
+With rolling admissions, we will review applications, invite candidates to campus to interview, and offer acceptances throughout our admissions process.
 This means that interested applicants should submit their applications as early as possible.

 The admissions application process has two different deadlines: Priority Deadline and Application Deadline.
-The Priority Deadline is December 1, 2023.
-Applicants who submit both their PharmCAS and University of Georgia College of Pharmacy application by December 1, 2023 will be eligible to waive their University of Georgia College of Pharmacy Supplemental application fee ($55), and will be given priority consideration for both scholarship consideration and 2+2 campus preferences.
+The Priority Deadline is December 1, 2025.
+Applicants who submit both their PharmCAS and University of Georgia College of Pharmacy Supplemental Applications by December 1, 2025 will be eligible to waive their University of Georgia College of Pharmacy Supplemental Application fee ($55), and will be given priority consideration for both scholarship consideration and 2+2 campus preferences.

-The final Application Deadline is June 1, 2024.
+The final Application Deadline is June 1, 2026.
 PharmCAS and University of Georgia Pharm.D.
-Supplemental applications and supplemental application fee must be submitted by this deadline.
+Supplemental Applications and Supplemental Application fee must be submitted by this deadline.
 PharmCAS must receive all materials (e.g., transcripts) by that closing date.

 Step Three: Apply online to the College of Pharmacy

-Applicants must have started the PharmCAS application before going online to complete the University of Georgia College of Pharmacy Supplemental Application (opens July 14, 2023).
-Submit the supplemental application by the Priority Deadline (December 1, 2023) to waive the supplemental application fee and receive priority consideration for scholarships and 2+2 campus preferences.
-Applicants must submit the PharmCAS application and supplemental application fee by the final deadline of June 1, 2024.
+Applicants must have started the PharmCAS application before going online to complete the University of Georgia College of Pharmacy Supplemental Application (opens July 10, 2025).
+Submit the Supplemental Application by the Priority Deadline (December 1, 2025) to waive the Supplemental Application fee and receive priority consideration for scholarships and 2+2 campus preferences.
+Applicants must submit the PharmCAS application and Supplemental Application fee by the final deadline of June 1, 2026.

 Applicants for admission to the University of Georgia College of Pharmacy who have been officially dismissed from another pharmacy program will not be accepted.
 A student who gains entrance to the College by misrepresentation of facts may be dismissed immediately.

-Qualified applicants will be invited for an interview on a rolling basis until the class is filled.
+Qualified applicants will be invited for an interview on a rolling basis.
 Interviews are available in-person and virtually.
-Candidates invited for interviews will meet with members of the Admissions Committee, faculty, staff and currently enrolled Pharm.D. students.
+Candidates invited for interviews will meet with members of the Admissions Committee, faculty, staff, and currently enrolled Pharm.D. students.
 During the interview, students may be asked to discuss their academic background, reasons for selecting pharmacy as a profession, plans upon graduation, work experience, leadership experience, and extracurricular activities.
 Verbal and written communication skills will also be evaluated.

 Frequently Asked Questions (FAQ)